 Full Screen View -

 - Last but not least, press that Full Screen button if you want to maximize the video size on your screen!

-Note: Currently audio can only be captured by the Windows desktop, Chrome browser, and mobile clients.
-You cannot share your application's audio on other browsers, Linux, or the MacOS client.
+Note: Currently audio can only be captured by the Windows desktop, MacOS desktop, Chrome browser, and mobile clients.
+You cannot share your application's audio on other browsers or Linux.